The Online Together Project

 Tackling online hate

 This quiz explores protected characteristics, algorithms, being an upstander and more.
-While each age-specific quiz covers similar concepts, the language and detail in each is adapted to suit children’s levels of understanding based on their age.
+While each age-specific quiz covers similar concepts, the language and detail in each are adapted to suit children’s levels of understanding based on their age.

-Download the companion guide here to learn more.
+Download the companion guide to learn more.

 Breaking down gender stereotypes